piotrekkr/salesforce-archivist/README.md

 1. If exists, load already validated files list (`{data_dir}/validated_versions.csv)`).
 2. For each object type defined in configuration:
-   1. Load existing content document link list (`{data_dir}/{obj_type}/document_links.csv`) or download from Salesforce with specified conditions.
+   1. Load the existing content document link list (`{data_dir}/{obj_type}/document_links.csv`) or download from Salesforce with specified conditions.
-   2. If exists, load content version list (`{data_dir}/{obj_type}/content_versions.csv`) or download it from Salesforce (based on document link list).
+   2. If exists, load content version list (`{data_dir}/{obj_type}/content_versions.csv`) or download it from Salesforce (based on the document link list).
-   3. Based on those two lists generate in memory mapping of files to download with objects they are linked to.
+   3. Based on those two lists, generate in memory mapping of files to download with objects they are linked to.
-   4. For each file on list above:
+   4. For each file on the list above:
-      1. If file does not exist on disk, or was already validated and checksum does not match with Salesforce, then mark file as invalid.
+      1. If the file does not exist on disk, or was already validated and checksum does not match with Salesforce, then mark the file as invalid.
-      2. If file was not validated before, calculate checksum of disk file, update validated list, compare checksum and if needed mark file as invalid.
+      2. If the file was not validated before, calculate checksum of the disk file, update the validated list, compare checksum and if necessary, mark the file as invalid.
    5. Save validated files list on disk.

 **Attachment objects:**

 1. If exists, load already validated files list (`{data_dir}/validated_versions.csv)`).
 2. Load attachment files list to validate.
-3. For each file on list above:
+3. For each file on the list above:
-   1. If file does not exist on disk, or was already validated and filesize does not match with Salesforce, then mark file as invalid.
+   1. If the file does not exist on disk, or was already validated and filesize does not match with Salesforce, then mark the file as invalid.
-   2. If file was not validated before, calculate file size, update validated list, compare size with Salesforce size, and if needed, mark file as invalid.
+   2. If the file was not validated before, calculate file size, update validated list, compare size with Salesforce size, and if needed, mark file as invalid.
 4. Save validated files list on disk.